istio/istio.io/content/en/docs/reference/config/authorization/conditions/index.md

 weight: 10
 ---

-This section describes the supported keys and value formats you can use as conditions in the `when` field of the authorization policy objects.
+This page describes the supported keys and value formats you can use as conditions in the `when` field of the authorization policy objects.

 {{< warning >}}